 Kelingking Beach and Lookout

-If you do decide to make the journey the reward is spectacular views, an adrenaline rush, and a secluded beach at the bottom.
-It was the highlight of our trip to Nusa Penida and we were happy to witness sunset while on the ridge.
-With as much as we’ve traveled we’re pretty immune to tourist spots, but this is one that took our breaths away.
-Many places don’t live up to their photos, but the scale of the ridge and angle of the path are will leave you speechless.
+If you decide to journey, the reward is spectacular views, an adrenaline rush, and a secluded beach at the bottom.
+It was the highlight of our trip to Nusa Penida, and we were happy to witness sunset while on the ridge.
+With as much as we’ve traveled, we’re pretty immune to tourist spots, but this one took our breaths away.
+Many places don’t live up to their photos, but the ridge and the path’s angle will leave you speechless.

 Pura Goa Giri Putri Cave

 The entrance to the cave is located up a steep staircase.
-You won’t be allowed to enter without a sarong so either bring your own or rent one from the locals at the parking area for 5000 IDR.
-Once at the top of the staircase you will be given a glass of water and asked to pay a donation of 20,000 IDR per person to enter.
-The entrance in may make you feel a little claustrophobic but it’s only for a few meters.
+You won’t be allowed to enter without a sarong, so bring your own or rent one from the locals at the parking area for 5000 IDR.
+Once at the top of the staircase, you will be given a glass of water and asked to pay a donation of 20,000 IDR per person to enter.
+The entrance may make you feel slightly claustrophobic, but it’s only for a few meters.

 The cave soon opens up to a massive 300-meter cave.
-If you’re lucky you will arrive during a prayer and get a glimpse of religious life.
-When we checked it out there wasn’t much going on, but it was still a nice experience.
+If you’re lucky, you will arrive during a prayer and get a glimpse of religious life.
+There wasn’t much going on when we checked it out, but it was still a nice experience.

 Atuh Beach

-After the cave, we continued onto to Atuh Beach.
-There are plenty of street signs that will lead you here and the road is well paved.
-There are two ways to enter Atuh Beach, both require you to take stairs down.
-We took the “Stairway to Heaven” which was much easier and less dangerous than the Kelingkling beach staircase.
+After the cave, we continued to Atuh Beach.
+Plenty of street signs will lead you here, and the road is well-paved.
+There are two ways to enter Atuh Beach, and both require taking the stairs down.
+We took the “Stairway to Heaven,” which was much easier and less dangerous than the Kelingkling Beach staircase.

 Manta Point

-Giant Manta Rays surround the waters around the Nusa Islands, and it’s common to see them from the cliffs above.
-For those looking to see them in the water the most reliable place to see them is Manta Point.
+Giant manta rays call the waters around the Nusa Islands home, thanks to the deep waters around the islands.
+It’s common to see them from the cliffs above.
+The most reliable place to see them in the water is Manta Point.

-We’ve seen Manta Rays before in the Galapagos and Mozambique but they were shy and fast to swim away from us.
-Here, they seemed habituated to the large amounts of snorkelers and divers floating around them.
-If it’s your first time make sure to bring an underwater camera.
-We just bought the Sony RX100 and absolutely love it!
+We’ve seen Manta Rays before in the Galapagos and Mozambique, but they were shy and fast and swam away from us.
+Here, they seemed habituated to the large number of snorkelers and divers floating around them.
+If it’s your first time, make sure to bring an underwater camera.

 Crystal Bay